bigdatagenomics/avocado/docs/source/03_architecture.md

 At most, one of the `absoluteDepth` or `relativeDepth` options can be specified.
 If neither are specified, we default to `relativeDepth = 0.75`.

+### Filter Known Sites

+This filter can be configured to either only keep variant calls that occur at known sites, or to discard variant calls that occur at known sites.

+For configuration, the filter is named `filterKnownSites`.
+It has the following options:

+* `knownSiteFile`: The path to a VCF that describes the known sites.
+* `datasetName`: This field is optional.
+If provided, it is used to describe where the known sites are from (e.g., 1000G, dbSNP).
+* `keepKnowns`: This field is optional and defaults to false.
+If true, we will keep all sites that overlap a known variant.
+If false, we discard all sites that overlap a known variant.